 Oman Arab Bank SAOC ("the Bank" or "OAB") was incorporated in the Sultanate of Oman on 1 October 1984 as a closed joint stock company.
 It is principally engaged in commercial and investment banking activities through a network of branches in the Sultanate of Oman.
 The Bank operates in Oman under a banking licence issued by the Central Bank of Oman and is covered by its deposit insurance scheme.
-The registered address of the bank is Muttrah Business District, P O Box 2010, Ruwi, Postal Code 112, Muscat, and Sultanate of Oman.
-During the year the Bank has obtained the license from Central Bank of Oman for the Islamic Banking window under the name - "Al Yusr", which has commenced operations from 14 July 2013 and has assigned Ro 11 million as capital for Al Yusr.
+The registered address of the bank is Muttrah Business District, PO Box 2010, Ruwi, Postal Code 112, Muscat, and Sultanate of Oman.
+The Bank's Islamic Banking window under the name - "Al Yusr", commenced operations from 14 July 2013 and operates under the Islamic banking licence granted by the Central Bank of Oman.
+The principal activities of Al Yusr is providing shari'a compliant financing, accepting Shari'a compliant deposits and other activities permitted under the Islamic Banking Regulatory framework (IBRF).